A Rather Weak 'Attempt' To Defend

 in Essay Seven Part One:

-Qualities, as characterised by dialecticians -- or, rather,
+Qualities, as characterised by dialecticians -- or, rather, by those that bother to say

 that make them what they are, alteration to which will change that body/process into